 - a.
-Should have a working knowledge of the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
+Should have a working knowledgeand or willingness to learn the 12 Steps, 12 Traditions, and 12 Concepts of NA Service. - b.
 A minimum of one (1) year continuous clean time. - c.
 At least six (6) months previous service at the Area level. - d.
-An understanding of Robert's Rules of Order. - e.
+An understanding or willingness to learn Robert's Rules of Order. - e.
 Willingness, desire, and ability to serve.